p2p-org/economy/posts/2019-11-15-how-to-stake-KAVA-tokens-using-kvcli.md

 ![img](https://lh6.googleusercontent.com/nCHMstEHBgRP3DTPsGdxpy2dt7Oe4SEwTKfpR8iSIKu-ID0d80gDY1Z6cqcZyxenQHnaapaoIOXNawNyDKD3vAtrwvH8z5mm5ul27sdpLsqoYg0AFe_oad_KsAGvNV21LXNbh4R5)

 *Important note*, delegation amount nominated in uKAVA.
 For instance, if you want to stake 100 KAVA you should enter 100000000 in the amount field.
+Read this chapter in full before choosing the command for your case.

 *P2P Validator address:* **kavavaloper12g40q2parn5z9ewh5xpltmayv6y0q3zs6ddmdg**

 Chain ID: **kava-2**

-For delegation execute:
+If you have connection to the node, for delegation execute:

-`kvcli tx staking delegate kavavaloper12g40q2parn5z9ewh5xpltmayv6y0q3zs6ddmdg <amount of KAVA you want to stake>ukava --from  --chain-id kava-2`
+`kvcli tx staking delegate kavavaloper12g40q2parn5z9ewh5xpltmayv6y0q3zs6ddmdg <amount of KAVA you want to stake>ukava --from <address> --chain-id kava-2`

+If you don't have connection to the node you can use ours.
+Execute:

+`kvcli tx staking delegate kavavaloper12g40q2parn5z9ewh5xpltmayv6y0q3zs6ddmdg <amount of KAVA you want to stake>ukava --from <address> --chain-id kava-2 --node [tcp://95.216.184.50:26657](tcp://95.216.184.50:26657)`

+If you used ledger to generate keys add `--ledger` in the end of command.
+Execute:

+`kvcli tx staking delegate kavavaloper12g40q2parn5z9ewh5xpltmayv6y0q3zs6ddmdg <amount of KAVA you want to stake>ukava --from <address> --chain-id kava-2 --node [tcp://95.216.184.50:26657](tcp://95.216.184.50:26657) --ledger `

 Below is an example of the output you should get after successful delegation.